carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

+# LAB: Validating the overall monthly total amount
+- Validate amount limit on single expense
+- iterate validations on all expenses

+# Reviewing your code
+Look at parts of the code and ask yourself what if that changes?

-# what if…
+# Synchronization point
+At this point you should have separate classes for
+* validating the amount of a single expense
+* validating the documentation presence
+* iterating on all expenses

 # looks similar vs changes for the same reason
 TODO: link

-# LAB: Validating the overall monthly total amount